 Having this information, you can also calculate how much energy you need to supply to a sample to increase or decrease its temperature.
-For instance, you can check how much heat you need to bring a pot of water to the boil to cook some pasta.
+For instance, you can check how much heat you need to bring a pot of water to a boil to cook some pasta.
+Or, you can use the water heating calculator for convenience, where all this information was already taken into account for you.